 Content experts, technology coaches, AVID, professional development, CTI, and feedback from observations are all used to assist and support teachers.
 Several teachers are certified in digital citizenship.
-One of the technology coaches and a classroom teacher were co-teaching a group of PLHS teachers to become Google Certified Instructors prior to the school closure and will pick up where they left off when we return in the Fall.
+One of the technology coaches and a classroom teacher were co-teaching a group of PLHS teachers to become Google Certified Instructors prior to the school closure.